Skip to main content

 At Tucson Wellness MD, we incorporate a broader clinical review that considers laboratory results alongside symptoms, medical history, and lifestyle factors.

-Why You Can Feel Sick Even With “Normal” Lab Results
+Why You Can Still Feel Sick With Normal Lab Results

 Most lab reference ranges are based on a bell curve derived from the general population.
 Reference ranges are based on population data and are primarily used to identify disease.
 Individual symptoms may still warrant further evaluation even when values fall within these ranges.
 On a lab sheet, results are often compared with values from people with early dysfunction, chronic fatigue, or undiagnosed conditions.